ash-mhmmd/ash-mhmmd/README.md

 * Tableau
 * Power BI

-I'm currently working on improving in the above areas as well as steeping into R and Python.
+I'm currently working on improving in the above areas as well as stepping into R and Python.